karthikjohnbabu/React_Development/notes.md

 - Component inside a Component is called Component Composition

 # Note: Any where inside JSX, Remember JSX start from (from here

 # Goes till here)

 # Inside this {} curly braces you can write JavaScript Code.

-* I can use a react element inside a react element
+- I can use a react element inside a react element
-* I can use a react element inside a functional component
+- I can use a react element inside a functional component
-* I can use a functional component inside a element
+- I can use a functional component inside a element

 # JSX prevents cross side scripting attack

+# How is Ziggy and Zomato apps are developed

+# How many components in the App.

+- Header
+  - Logo
+  - Nav Items
+- Body

+  - Search
+  - Restaurant Container
+    - Restaurant Card
+      - Img
+      - Name of the Res, Star Rating, cuisine, delivery time

+- Footer
+  - Copyright
+  - Links
+  - Address
+  - Contact

+In react we have something called as props.
+Props are short form for property

+Suppose we want to dynamically pass some data to a component.
+We can pass it through, props.

+Props are normal argument to a function

+# What is Config Driven UI.

+- The website is driven by data, and thats called config driven UI.
+- The config driven UI means, that the UI is driven by a config.

+# What is cloudinary ?

+- This is again a CDN.
+- When we build a large scale applications, we put all our images in CDN.
+- Swiggy is using the cloudinary as their CDN to display images.

+Note: React Official Documentation:

+- We dont recommend using indexes for keys if the order of items may change.
+This can negatively impact performance and may cause issues with component state.